emiliensocchi/emiliensocchi.github.io/_posts/2022-12-13-ACSESSED-cross-tenant-network-bypass-in-Azure-Cognitive-Search.md

 In other words, it seemed like the ```stamp2.ext.search.windows.net``` host was used as a whitelisted proxy, allowed to submit search queries on behalf of the bearer of the submitted access token.
 At first, the use of the portal proxy (i.e. ```stamp2.ext.search.windows.net```) seemed like a convenient approach, as it allowed a large number of users from different locations to access the data plane of a private ACS instance, without the need to whitelist every single IP address in the instance’s firewall.

-Additionally, it allowed switching the traditional network perimeter in the form of IP whitelisting, with an identity perimeter relying on access tokens issued and managed by Azure AD instead.
+Additionally, it allowed switching the traditional network perimeter in the form of IP whitelisting, with an identity perimeter relying on access tokens issued and managed by Entra ID instead.
 Note that whether a network perimeter should be replaced by an identity perimeter in the first place is a questionable choice, but digging into that subject is outside the scope of this article.

 I assumed the access token submitted to the portal proxy was used for the following purposes and pursued therefore my investigation into that direction, to verify whether that was the case:
 - Ensure the token was issued within the same tenant as the ACS instance